-Using the EEO Employers Group logo in job advertisements indicates to jobseekers that companies are committed to EEO and diversity.
+Using the EEO members’ logo in job advertisements indicates to jobseekers that companies are committed to EEO and diversity.

-In order to appoint the best person, ensure that:
+In order to appoint the best person employers must ensure that:

 Making recruitment decisions on the basis of relevant merit means selecting the person who is best able to carry out the requirements of the job.
 It provides a good basis for all employment decisions including recruitment, training, promotion and remuneration.